zedlopez/ifm/Examples/Anchorite.md

 ```

-This doesn't cover the case where the player just types ``down``, and we don't want to preempt the normal operation of the GO action here.
+This doesn't cover the case where the player just types ``down``, and we don't want to preempt the normal operation of the ``go`` action here.
 So instead of writing a new understand instruction, we might catch this one at the action-processing level: